s-loar/stimulus-talk/README.md

     * Values

 ## In General
-* Controllers need to be attached to something to get instantiated.
-They have access to the elements within their scope.
+* Controllers need to be attached to something in the DOM.
+They are limited by their scope.
-* Actions are listeners which run actions in the controller they specify
+* Actions are methods in the controller.
+They are often event listeners.
-* The event is passed to the action and we have access to that and to things within the controller’s scope, like targets and values.
+* The event is passed to the action and we have access to that and to object within the controller’s scope, like targets and values.
-* Targets are things that the controller can interact with, usually to change.
-Targets are controller specific.
-So if an element needs to be updated from more than one controller, just add more target attributes for each controller.
-And they need to reside within the scope of the controller’s element.
+* Targets are significant things that the controller can interact with, as input or output.
-* Values are for storing state as element attributes.
-They are similar to Targets.
+* Values are for storing state as element attributes on the controller's element.

 ## Controllers
 * Are the main objects for DOM interaction.
 Work kinda like controllers of other frameworks.